joetidee/redux-action-namespacer/README.md

 # redux-action-namespacer
-Provides a way to define your action types in a structured way.
+Provides a way to define your Redux action types in a structured way.

 ### Installation
 `npm i redux-action-namespacer --save`